NBA Rumors: Toronto Raptors Reveal Plan And Expectations In 2019-20 Season

-Kawhi Leonard’ decision to leave the reigning NBA champions Toronto Raptors for the Los Angeles Clippers has undeniably changed the NBA landscape.
+Kawhi Leonard’s decision to leave the reigning NBA champions Toronto Raptors for the Los Angeles Clippers has undeniably changed the NBA landscape.
 The core of Kyle Lowry, Marc Gasol, Pascal Siakam, Serge Ibaka, and OG Anunoby may be able to extend the Raptors’ playoff streak in the 2019-20 NBA season but without Leonard on their roster, it remains a big question if they still have what it takes to bring home another Larry O’Brien Trophy to Toronto.
 Though they all made contributions to their success last season, no one can deny the fact that Leonard played the biggest role in helping the Raptors win their first NBA championship title.

 However, despite losing Kawhi Leonard in the 2019 NBA free agency, most of the Raptors’ players don’t seem to be concerned about their chances of defending their throne in the 2019-20 NBA season.
 According to ESPN, veteran center Marc Gasol said that though they lost several core players this summer, the Raptors are still a “very hungry team.”